ejparnell/intro-to-mongodb/README.md

 true
 ```

 Let's take notice of what is being returned in both the `db.collection.find()` and the `db.collections.findOne()`.
-The `db.collection.find()` returns an array of documents, while the `db.collections.findOne()` returns just the document.
+The `db.collection.find()` returns an array of documents, while the `db.collections.findOne()` returns just one document.
 This is an imported difference that might be overlooked.
 If we are being given back an array of possible documents, we must handle it as such.

 ### You Do: Read